 How many times should you Pin per day? | 2021

 Ahh the age old question!
 How many time should I pin a day?
 Here’s the thing… if someone had the definitive answer to this they would be MEGA wealthy.
-There is no perfect number, but there are some great guidelines.
+There is absolutely no perfect number, so don’t be fooled by anyone telling you there is, but there are some great guidelines.

 Disclaimer: This post includes affiliate links for which I may make a small commission at no extra cost to you, if you make a purchase.